OpenSC/libp11/README.md

 This code repository provides three libraries:
 * libp11 – Provides a higher-level interface (compared to the PKCS#11 library)
   for accessing PKCS#11 objects.
 It is designed to integrate with applications that use OpenSSL.
 * pkcs11prov – An OpenSSL 3.x provider plugin that allows transparent access to
   PKCS#11 modules.
-* pkcs11 – A plugin for legacy versions of the OpenSSL library that allows semi-transparent access to PKCS#11 modules.
+* pkcs11 – A legacy OpenSSL engine plugin that allows semi-transparent access to PKCS#11 modules.

 The wiki page for this project is available at https://github.com/OpenSC/libp11/wiki.
 It includes a bug tracker and source browser.

 ## PKCS#11